Website Screenshot Design Patterns

 Cached website screenshots

-1. Make a HTTP GET request that contains the URL, your API key and the cache duration in seconds
+1. Make an HTTP GET request containing the URL, your API key, and the cache duration in seconds.

-2. The Screenshot API look for a cached version of the screenshot in Cloudflare's Content Delivery Network (CDN)
+2. The Screenshot API checks for a cached version of the screenshot in Cloudflare's Content Delivery Network (CDN).

-3. A screenshot will be taken of the website if the image does not exist in the cache or if the cache expired; otherwise the cached image would be returned to the user
+3. A screenshot is taken if the image does not exist in the cache or if the cache has expired; otherwise, the cached image is returned to the user.

-4. If a screenshot was created then it would be added to the cache based on the duration specified in seconds
+4. If a new screenshot is created, it is added to the cache based on the specified duration in seconds.

-As shown in the high-level diagram below, a screenshot request can also include information such as automation steps to interact with the website (e.g. login or search for a flight) before capturing a screenshot.
+A screenshot request can include information such as automation steps to interact with the website (e.g., login or search for a flight) before capturing a screenshot.
 See the website screenshot automation page for more information and request examples.

 Real-Time website screenshot with automated interaction

-1. Make a HTTP POST request that contains the URL, your API key and automation steps to interact with the website
+1. Make an HTTP POST request containing the URL, your API key, and automation steps to interact with the website.

-3. The screenshot image is returned in a format such as a png, jpeg or JSON (base64 encoded)
+3. The screenshot image is returned in a format such as PNG, JPEG, or JSON (base64 encoded).

-Background screenshots provides the ability to take large volumes of screenshots in bulk using a single request that can contain multiple web pages, a sitemap or a domain name.
-The screenshot images will be uploaded to a cloud storage drive that you manage such as an AWS S3 Bucket, Azure Blob Storage Account and more.
+Background screenshots allow you to take large volumes of screenshots in bulk using a single request that can contain multiple web pages, a sitemap, or a domain name.
+The screenshot images will be uploaded to a cloud storage drive that you manage, such as an AWS S3 Bucket or Azure Blob Storage Account.

 A background request must:

-Unlike real-time screenshots that requires the user to wait for the screenshot to complete, background requests work in a "fire-and-forget" manner, where a success response will be returned immediately while the bulk website screenshots are processed in the background.
+Unlike real-time screenshots, which require the user to wait for completion, background requests work in a "fire-and-forget" manner, returning a success response immediately while the bulk website screenshots are processed in the background.

-1. Make a HTTP POST request that contains the URL (multi pages, sitemap, domain), your API key and optional browser, image and automation options
+1. Submit an HTTP POST request with the URL (multiple pages, sitemap, or domain), your API key, and any optional browser, image, and automation settings.

-3. A JSON confirmation will be returned that includes the number of screenshots that will be taken
+3. A JSON confirmation will be returned, detailing the number of screenshots to be taken.

-4. An auto-scalable pool of workers will process the screenshot request(s)
+4. An auto-scaling pool of workers will handle the screenshot requests.

-5. The screenshot worker will visit the website and capture the screenshot (persisted in memory, not disk)
+5. The screenshot worker will visit the specified website and capture the screenshot, storing it in memory (not on disk).

-6. The screenshot worker will write (or email) the screenshot to your cloud storage (e.g. AWS S3, Azure Blobs etc)
+6. The screenshot worker will then save (or email) the screenshot to your cloud storage (e.g., AWS S3, Azure Blobs, etc.).

-The example below shows how to take a multi page screenshot using a single POST request.
+The following example demonstrates how to capture multiple page screenshots with a single POST request.
 The screenshot images will be uploaded to an Azure Blob store using a Shared Access Token.
-The screenshots will be stored in the folder "{domain}" (pattern) with the filename "{filepath}" (pattern).
+The screenshots will be organized in the "{domain}" folder (pattern) and named according to the "{filepath}" pattern (pattern).

 POST https://api.addscreenshots.com/screenshots/bulk/multi?apikey=YOUR_API_KEY